You’ve probably heard all of the arguments before:

 It’s like Buffett’s portfolio got upgraded to first class on the Titanic.
 Things looked good initially, but, in the long run, it couldn’t be saved.

-Historically, Buffett has made his money by — things like the addictiveness of sugar (for example, Coke, See’s Candy, Dairy Queen), risk aversion (for example, insurance companies like Geico), and the supremacy of traditional banking.
+Historically, Buffett has made his money by betting on things that never change — things like the addictiveness of sugar (for example, Coke, See’s Candy, Dairy Queen), risk aversion (for example, insurance companies like Geico), and the supremacy of traditional banking.
 And these bets paid off for decades, as reflected in his market returns when tracking the first four decades of his career.
 But then the internet came along and transformed our modern-day economic infrastructure — the effects of which we are seeing play out in real time today.
 Just take a look at how fintech and SaaS companies like Stripe, Square, and Shopify are undergirding our current digital economy.

 The dotcom crash hit in 2000, and all these ideas that were viewed as genius in 1998 were viewed as complete lunacy and idiocy in 2000.
 Pets.com being the classic example.
 So, it’s actually really striking.
 All of those ideas are working today.
 I cannot think of a single idea that isn’t working today.
 The kicker for the Pets.com story is that there is a company, Chewy, that just got bought for $3 billion.